Last updated on August 12th, 2026 at 09:50 pm

 Trigger events vary depending on the type of contract and the parties involved.
 The most common ones include:

 Early departure.
 An employee or contractor who leaves before a defined period is up may be required to repay a proportion of their signing-on bonus, upfront commission, or other advance payment.
-The Mamelodi Sundowns Football Club case decided in the Johannesburg High Court in August 2025 is a clear recent example: the club sought repayment of nearly R8 million in intermediary commission after its coach resigned just four months into a 48-month contract.
-The court upheld the clawback clause because it was clearly drafted and freely agreed to.
+Mamelodi Sundowns Football Club v.
+Moira Tlhagale Sport Marketing and Management, decided by the Johannesburg High Court in August 2025, is a clear recent example: the club sought repayment of nearly R7.9 million in intermediary commission after its coach resigned just four months into a 48-month contract.
+The court upheld the clawback clause because it was clearly drafted and freely agreed to, ordering repayment plus interest.
+The former coach has since filed an appeal, still pending as of early 2026, arguing the clause was unconstitutional and exploitative, so the final word on this specific case is not yet settled, but the trial court’s reasoning remains a useful, current illustration of how courts approach the question.

 Financial restatements.
 This trigger is particularly common in public company executive compensation.
 If financial results that justified a performance bonus are later found to be inaccurate and need to be restated, the bonus can be clawed back.
-The Dodd-Frank Wall Street Reform and Consumer Protection Act in the United States, and the Sarbanes-Oxley Act before it, both create mandatory clawback obligations for listed companies in exactly these circumstances.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act in the United States, and the Sarbanes-Oxley Act before it, both create mandatory clawback obligations for listed companies in exactly these circumstances, covered in more detail below.

 Misconduct or breach.
 An employee who is dismissed for gross misconduct, who breaches a non-compete clause, or who engages in conduct that harms the company may be required to repay bonuses or other benefits received during a defined period before the misconduct was discovered.